savaslabs/squabble/readme.md

 ### POST

-The follwoing route is defined:
+The following route is defined:

 - `api/comments/new` - Save a new comment.